Marco Branca

-Marco Branca (born 6 January 1965) is an Italian former professional footballer who played as a striker and was, until February 2014, sporting director of Serie A club Internazionale.
+Marco Branca (born 6 January 1965) is an Italian former professional footballer who played as a striker and was, until February 2014, sporting director of Serie A club Inter Milan.

 Club career

 Early career

 Born in Grosseto, Branca started his playing career with Grosseto, the then-amateur local team of his native city, but was soon signed by Cagliari, where he made his professional debut.
 He then moved to Udinese, Sampdoria and then again to Udinese.
 Following another season with Sampdoria, he signed first for Fiorentina and then for Parma.
-In 1995, he transferred to Roma, who sold him in the 1996 winter transfer window to Internazionale in exchange for Marco Delvecchio.
+In 1995, he transferred to Roma, who sold him in the 1996 winter transfer window to Inter Milan in exchange for Marco Delvecchio.

-Internazionale and Middlesbrough
+Inter Milan and Middlesbrough

 In his first season with the Nerazzuri, Branca scored an impressive 17 goals in 24 matches, but did not repeat in his next campaign and was sold to English second-tier side Middlesbrough.
 Branca scored nine goals in 12 league games for Middlesbrough, including two on his league debut in a 3–1 victory against Sunderland, a hat-trick versus Bury and another two in the 6–0 win over Swindon Town.
 In addition, he played two League Cup games, scoring the second goal against Liverpool in the semi-final second leg on his debut.
 His nine goals aided in Boro's promotion to the Premiership, he was then injured and Middlesbrough claimed insurance on his value and he was released from his contract.
 He chased Middlesbrough through the courts, before signing for Swiss club FC Luzern.
-Branca made just one further appearance for Middlesbrough after the end of the 1997-98 season in a Premier League match against Tottenham Hotspur.
+Branca made just one further appearance for Middlesbrough after the end of the 1997–98 season in a Premier League match against Tottenham Hotspur.